victor-barbe/DevOps-project/README.md

 1. CRUD user functionality

 We added the update and delete functionalities, which were not available at the start.
-They allow to modify the lastname and firstname of a user, and delete a user.
+They allow to modify the lastname and firstname of a user, and delete a user completely from the redis database.

 2. Storage

 The application uses Redis to store the new users we can create, read, update or delete thanks to the CRUD user functionality.

-3. Continuous-testing
+3. Testing

 The application was also supposed to use test.
 We implemented the missing tests for the update and delete functionalities, as well as the missing parts for the configuration.